salkhan-139/salman-khan-takehome-project-node/README.md

 Once you have copied all the details in the .env file.

-Run the application with npm on your root project directory.
+**Step 4: Run the application with npm on your root project directory**
 ```
 npm start
 ```